Package 'giscoR'

 Value

 Invisible.
-This function is called for its side effects.
+Called for its side effects.

 See Also